NikKowPHP/social-brain/chapters/chapter-3.md

 ### **Chapter 3: The Social Brain Diagnostic**
 #### Understanding Your Orchestra

-Now that you have your first tool for self-regulation, our journey continues with an essential step: diagnostics.
+That first step—diagnostics—is where our journey continues.
 As a programmer, I learned a fundamental rule early on: you never start fixing code until you understand the system.
 You don't guess; you diagnose.
 The same is true for the human brain.
 To become the conductor of our own orchestra, we must first get to know the musicians.

 My goal here is simple: to provide a mirror that helps you see the underlying patterns in your own social operating system.
 This is not a test.
 There are no right or wrong answers, no good or bad scores.
 There is only self-awareness.
 This diagnostic is a snapshot of your brain's current tendencies—its incredible, innate superpowers and its hidden blind spots or "growth edges."